 - Brown sugar: Light or dark will work for this recipe.

 - Evaporated Milk: Evaporated milk serves as a binding agent, helping to hold the ingredients together and creating a cohesive dough.
 It can contribute to the flavor profile of the cookies, providing a slightly caramelized taste due to the concentration of milk solids during evaporation.
-Make sure to use the full-fat version.
 Check out my How to Make Evaporated Milk post.

 - Molasses: This is an essential gingerbread ingredient!
 It adds color, flavor, and moisture.
 I use and recommend unsulphured molasses.
 The blackstrap molasses will make the cookies bitter.